vqktrCS/mcbe_compiler/README.md

 # Compiling the mod
 You have options to set a custom path which is good for test directories outside your main addon workspace.
-You also have the option to wipe the `development_resource_packs` and `development_behavior_packs` directory if you want a clean installation of your addon
+You also have the option to wipe the `development_resource_packs` and `development_behavior_packs` directory if you want a clean installation of your addon.
+Note that you should probably move out any pre-existing addons inside the directory to avoid accidental file overrides or deletion.

 The compiler should automatically put your `BP` and `RP` folders in Minecraft`s development directories.